AymarN/Interactive_Programming_in_Python/README.md

                                                                                        |and collisions with lives and score.
 #### Aymar Sedami's comments
 The first course is helpful to comprehend that interpreted language.
 In general, the courses are supportive to delve in data structures in python.
-Solving the project is challenging, however the instructions consist of steps to lead us to the correct answer.
+Solving the project is challenging, however the instructions consist of steps to lead us to the correct answer.<br />
 Thank you.